0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Does state law require separating guns and ammo in a vehicle?**

 No. State law only requires that guns are not loaded in a vehicle, except for pistols with a valid CPL.
-In general, a gun is considered unloaded if there is no ammuntion in the action, cylinder, or fixed magazine.
+In general, a gun is considered unloaded if there is no ammunition in the action, cylinder, or fixed magazine.
 Detachable magazines do not need to be unloaded themselves, but they cannot be inserted into the action of the firearm and, for long guns, they cannot be attached to the firearm.
 See RCW [9.41.010](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.010) part (17) for the general definition of *loaded* and RCW [77.15.460](https://app.leg.wa.gov/RCW/default.aspx?cite=77.15.460) for part (5) for when a long gun in a vehicle is considered unloaded.

 **Can an AR pistol be transported loaded in a vehicle with a valid CPL?**